alexanderwallin/react-player-controls/README.md

 [![Dependencies](https://img.shields.io/david/alexanderwallin/react-player-controls.svg?style=flat-square)](https://david-dm.org/alexanderwallin/react-player-controls)
 [![Dev dependency status](https://david-dm.org/alexanderwallin/react-player-controls/dev-status.svg?style=flat-square)](https://david-dm.org/alexanderwallin/react-player-controls#info=devDependencies)

-This is a minimal set of modular, tested and hopefully useful React components for composing media player interfaces.
+This is a minimal set of modular and hopefully useful React components for composing media player interfaces.
 It is designed for you to compose media player controls yourself using a [small and easy-to-learn API](#api).

-> 👴 Check the old [README for version 0.5.x](https://github.com/alexanderwallin/react-player-controls/blob/dd30d5f062f5606feb69e6a381a6490cf556e63b/README.md), which contained more pre-baked components, if you are still on that version. 👵

-From a library point of view, creating and providing components like `<Player />` or `<ProgressBar />` tends to result in abstractions with tons of props, often preventing arbitrary customisation, whilst providing little real value.
-These abstractions prove especially hindering when it comes to styling child elements.
-Therefor, instead of shipping these composite components, there is [a collection of recipies](#recipies) that you can more or less copy-paste right into your project.
-Along with these plain components are a few boilerplate sets of styles in different forms that you can use if you want.

-You can see the base components in action on the [examples page](https://alexanderwallin.github.io/react-player-controls).
+Instead of shipping default but customisable styles, there are [implementation recipies](#recipes) to help you get going quickly.
+Also check out [the demo site](http://alexanderwallin.github.io/react-player-controls/) to try the components out.

 ⚠️  **NOTE:** This library does not deal with actual media in any way, only the UI. ⚠️

-### Table of contents
+## Table of contents

 * [Installation](#installation)
 * [Usage](#usage)